mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

     # (required)
     name: foo/bar

+    # Here are all the project parameters which can be overriden (optional)
+    pull:
+      refs:
+        # Filter refs (branches/tags only) to include
+        # (optional, default: "^main|master$" -- main or master branch)
+        regexp: "^main|master$"

+        from:
+          pipelines:
+            # Whether to trigger a discovery of the projects refs
+            # from the most recent project pipelines when the
+            # project is configured/discovered (optional, default: false)
+            # This flag is useful if you want/need to obtain pipelines
+            # metrics of deleted refs
+            enabled: false

+            # Maximum number of pipelines to analyze per project
+            # to search for refs on init (optional, default: 100)
+            depth: 100

+          merge_requests:
+            # Fetch merge request pipelines refs (optional, default: false)
+            enabled: false

+            # Maximum number for merge requests pipelines to
+            # attempt fetch on each project ref discovery (optional, default: 1)
+            depth: 1

+      pipeline:
+        jobs:
           # Whether to attempt retrieving job level metrics from pipelines.
-    # Increases the number of output metrics significantly!
+          # Increases the number of outputed metrics significantly!
           # (optional, default: false)
-    fetch_pipeline_job_metrics: false
+          enabled: false

+        variables:
           # Fetch pipeline variables in a separate metric (optional, default: false)
-    fetch_pipeline_variables: false
+          enabled: false

-    # Whether to output sparse job and pipeline status metrics.
-    # When enabled, only the status label matching the last run
-    # of a pipeline or job will be submitted (optional, default: true)
-    output_sparse_status_metrics: true

           # Filter pipelines variables to include
           # (optional, default: ".*", all variables)
-    pipeline_variables_filter_regexp: ".*"
+          regexp: ".*"

-    # Filter refs (branches/tags) to include
-    # (optional, default: "^main|master$" -- main or master branch)
-    refs_regexp: "^main|master$"

-    # Fetch merge request pipelines refs (optional, default: false)
-    fetch_merge_request_pipelines_refs: false

-    # Maximum number for merge requests pipelines to
-    # attempt fetch on each ref discovery (optional, default: 1)
-    fetch_merge_request_pipelines_refs_init_limit: 1

 # Dynamically fetch projects to monitor using a wildcard (optional)
 wildcards:
-  - # Define the owner of the projects we want to look for
+  - # Define the owner of the projects we want to look for (optional)
-    # (required)
     owner:
       # Name of the owner (required)
       name: foo